PostgreSQL is a powerful, reliable, robust and open source object-relational database system.

 PostgreSQL installer creates a user “postgres” on your system.
 Default this user is not protected.

-First, create a password for “postgres” user account by running the following command.
+First, create a password for the “postgres” user account by running the following command.

 sudo passwd postgres